Note: This gift guide has been UPDATED for 2021! Hoorah!

 Horror VHS Tape Lamps

 I believe I’ve observed a few times that I am not so much into Old Things in general, but specifically Old Things Made Into New Things — and for that reason, these upcycled lamps made from old VHS tapes just tick all the right boxes for me.
-Made by an independent shop called Horror Graphix, which has both a regular online storefront and one on Etsy, they’re available in The Shining, Child’s Play, and Scream varieties.
+Made by a Ukraine-based independent shop called VHSBrightNight, they’re available in a huge array of varieties; I’m partial to this Heathers one, but you can grab anything from Carrie to Get Out.

 Universal Studios Halloween Horror Nights Gear

-HHN might not have been held in its traditional fashion this year (a wise decision, I feel), but the Universal Studios online shop still has tons of spectacular HHN gear available in it.
-If you’ve got a friend who’s still mourning the loss of the iconic Halloween event, why not spring for a drinking glass featuring HHN’s most notable icon ($7.99) for them?
-Or a comic book cover-style T-shirt ($18.99)?
-Or a Handbook for the Recently Deceased ($25)?
+Following this year’s return for HHN, the Universal Studios online shop has a variety of spectacular HHN gear available in it.
+If you’ve got a friend who’s ecstatic about the return of this iconic Halloween event, why not spring for a retro marquee mug featuring the event’s most notable figures? or a Bride of Frankenstein action figure?
+Or a goes-with-anything ringer tee?

 Get them here: Universal Studios Halloween Horror Nights Shop, prices vary.